Radiation Therapy Immobilization Devices

 Breast Boards

-There are two types of breast boards, one where you lie on your back (supine breast board) and one where you lie on your stomach (prone breast board).
-Breast boards are made of many pieces that can be moved to adjust to fit your arms, wrist, head, and shoulders.
-The breast boards are designed to use gravity to pull your breast down into an ideal treatment position.
-Your provider will let you know which breast board will work best for your treatment.
+There are two types of breast boards: One where you lie on your back (supine breast board) and one where you lie on your stomach (prone breast board).
+Breast boards are made of many pieces that can be moved to fit your arms, wrist, head, and shoulders.
+The breast boards use gravity to pull your breast down into the best treatment position.
+Your provider will let you know which breast board will work for your treatment.

 Knee and Foot Locks

 Knee and foot locks are used to keep you still if you are getting radiation to the pelvic area.
-The knee and foot locks can be adjusted to make sure you are comfortable and in a good position for treatment.
-They also help keep you in a position that can be done every day.
+The knee and foot locks can be moved to make sure you are comfortable and in a good position for treatment.
+They can also be used to make sure you are in the same position every day.

 Belly Board

-Belly boards are often used if the pelvic area is being treated and your small bowel is too close to the treatment area.
+Belly boards are often used when your pelvic area is being treated and your small bowel is too close to the treatment area.
 You will be lying on your stomach (prone position) on the belly board.
-The belly board has a large hole in the middle of the board that allows the small bowel to be pulled down and out of the way of the radiation.
+The belly board has a large hole in the middle of it, so your small bowel can be pulled down and out of the way of the radiation.
 This helps lessen side effects.
-There is a ruler on the side of the belly board that will help position you on the board in the same place every day.
+There is a ruler on the side of the belly board to help position you on the board in the same place every day.

 Wing Board

-Wing boards are often used if you are getting radiation to the chest area.
-You lie flat on your back with one or both arms raised over your head holding onto poles.
+Wing boards are often used if you are getting radiation to your chest area.
+You lie flat on your back with one or both arms over your head, holding onto poles.
 Your head will be resting on a headrest.
 This headrest may be a universal device, a custom device, or a combination.
 The poles and the headrest positions can both be changed.
 Wing boards may be used with or without a vac-lok.

 Shoulder Retractor

-Shoulder retractors are used if you are receiving radiation to the head and neck.
-They are used along with the mask but are used to keep your shoulders and clavicles in the same position.
-The ropes can be adjusted and will be fit so they are comfortable for you.
+Shoulder retractors are used if you are getting radiation to your head and neck.
+They are used with a mask and keep your shoulders and clavicles in the same position.
+There are ropes that can be moved around to make sure you are comfortable.

 Positioning is very important in radiation therapy, and you may need to use immobilization devices.
 If you have any questions or are not comfortable during treatment, let your provider know.
 They can answer your questions and make sure you are comfortable.